hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
 In many cases the new models just come with a different color so it's worth to have a look on the old models as well. <a href="http://www.hikeventures.com/deals/" target="_blank">Here</a> you can find discounts and compare prices of different stores in the U.S.

 We have not tested all the down jackets in this article but those are our favorites if we were to buy a new down jacket.
 The links on this site contain affiliate links.
-If you purchase through the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read on who we are).
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 <!--more-->